sage-code/maj/verbs.md

 # Some verbs

-All verbs have base form:
+All verbs have an invariable form:

 maj  | english       | romanian
 -----|---------------|-----------------